 D. Impairment-related physical limitation of musculoskeletal functioning that has lasted, or is expected to last, for a continuous period of at least 12 months, and medical documentation of at least one of the following:

-The listing also requires impairment related physical limitation of musculoskeletal functioning lasting or expected to last for a continuous 12 month period with medical documentation of at least one of the following:
+The listing also requires impairment related physical limitation of musculoskeletal functioning lasting or expected to last for a continuous 12 month period with medical evidence of at least one of the following:

 - Need for a walker, bilateral canes, bilateral crutches, or a wheeled and seated mobility device (wheelchair) involving use of both hands; or

 - An inability to use one upper extremity to begin or continue work activities involving fine or gross movements and a documented medical need for a cane requiring the use of the other upper extremity or a wheeled and seated mobility device involving the use of one hand; or

 - An inability to use both upper extremities to the extent that neither can be used to independently initiate and complete work activities involving fine and gross movements.

-In all of the above scenarios, the SSA is once again looking at whether your hands are free while you are mobile.
-If your hands are using an assistive device, such as two canes, then they are busy supporting your body in an upright position.
+In all of the above examples, the SSA is once again looking at whether your hands are free while you are mobile.
+If your hands are using two canes, then they are busy supporting your body in an upright position.
 Therefore, they cannot be used to perform work activities.

 A MEDICAL EXPERT MAY TESTIFY ABOUT YOUR HIP REPLACEMENT

-At your disability hearing, the ALJ has the option to call a medical expert.
+At your hearing, the ALJ has the option to call a medical expert.
 A medical expert is there to testify about your hip symptoms following surgery.
-Specifically, the doctor will testify whether your hip impairment meets or equals a listing.
+Specifically, the doctor will testify whether your hip condition meets or equals a listing.